BrewingMyCoffee/LoginGuard/README.md

 ## How this was built

-This was vibe-coded with claude an me viewing the code, This was more of a beginner project were I wanted it to "just work" so please dont expect the code to be very pretty.
+This was vibe-coded with claude and me viewing the code, This was more of a beginner project were I wanted it to "just work" so please dont expect the code to be very pretty.

 ## Installing